 Folds have the ability to conceal and reveal selectively.
-This means you can design a brochure that has multiple different ‘looks’, depending on how the brochure is folded, and whether it is open or closed.
+This means you can design a brochure that has multiple different ‘looks’, depending on how the brochure is folded, and whether it's open or closed.

 Take a look at the layout for this folded tourism brochure:

-Creating a rough mock-up will help you to visualise how these different fold combinations will affect the look of your brochure.
+Creating a rough mockup will help you to visualize how these different fold combinations will affect the look of your brochure.
 Take my word for it, it’s well worth doing this before you begin designing on the computer!

 A printer might find it helpful if you also leave short lines on the bleed (if you’re supplying a print-ready PDF) or pasteboard (if you’re sending them the original artwork) to indicate where the brochure should be folded.

-Unlike other printed items like books, magazines and posters, brochures are often seen as being instantly disposable by the reader.
-Because they are cheaply produced, brochures are rarely seen as something to be treasured, and more often than not end up in the trash soon after delivery to market.
+Unlike other printed items like books, magazines, and posters, brochures are often seen as being instantly disposable by the reader.
+Because they're cheaply produced, brochures are rarely seen as something to be treasured, and more often than not end up in the trash soon after delivery to market.

-How can you make sure that your flyer doesn’t instantly end up in landfill?
-Well, you need to think outside of the box and make your design really creative and eye-catching.
+How can you make sure that your flyer doesn’t instantly end up in the landfill?
+Well, you need to think outside the box and make your design really creative and eye-catching.

 One way of doing this is to make your brochure into an unusual format or shape that people will want to keep.
 This folded city guide is a great example of how to condense a lot of information into a format that tightly folds up and can easily be slotted into someone’s back pocket.